TengMCing/autovi/README.md

 The checker includes a default method to generate null residuals consistent with the null hypothesis that the fitted model is correctly specified, which is the `rotate_resid()` method implementing the residual rotation technique.
-This method is only suitable for CLNRM.
+This method is only suitable for CNLRM.

 ``` r
 checker$rotate_resid() %>%